-Limitation: ICC not yet stipulate any rules, policies, or guidance regarding identification and treatment of confidential information, and disclosure of confidential information during an enforcement proceeding.
+Limitation: ICC not yet stipulate any rules, policies, or guidance regarding exchange and treatment of confidential information.

-a) Conflicts of Interest
+g) Conflicts of Interest

 Officials, including decision makers, of the Participants will be objective and impartial and will not have material personal or financial conflicts of interest in the Investigations and Enforcement Proceedings in which they participate or oversee.
 Each Participant is encouraged to have rules, policies, or guidelines regarding the identification and prevention or handling of such conflicts.